Bossza007/Bossza007/README.md

 I have a wide range of interests, including politics, business, and engineering.
 I believe that these fields are interconnected and that understanding them can provide valuable insights into the world.

 ## 💻 Coding
-I have experience in Python and I enjoy solving problems and building solutions.
+My primary language is python, with experience in C# and Javascript, and I enjoy solving problems and building solutions.
 I believe that coding is a powerful tool that can be used to make a positive impact in the world.

 ## 📫 How to reach me
 You can reach me at bossklitsakon@gmail.com